nus-cs2103-AY2223S1/ip/docs/README.md

 A Deadline task has been created and added to the list.
 ```

-### `event` - Add a Event task
+### 3. `event` - Add a Event task

 Typing "event" with the description, followed by "/at", and then the start date and time of the
 task will create the event task.

-The start date must be typed in "YYYY-MM-DD" format or "DD/MM/YYYY" format whereas the time must be typed
+The start date must be typed in "YYYY-MM-DD" format or "DD/MM/YYYY" format whereas the time must be typed in
-24-hour format.
+24-hour format: "HHmm".'

 Command format: